Insurance Bad Faith Information

 Many bad faith claims have been handled by the firm.
 We have handled bad faith claims in every possible area of failure.
 We are currently handling a case for failure to provide a defense that cost a corporate client millions.
 We have handled bad faith claims in uninsured or underinsured motorist situations; others for failure for the insurance company to offer the policy limit in a reasonable time frame; and others for failure to provide coverage.
 In other words, in as many areas that an insurance company can be in bad faith, this firm has handled claims.

 Do you have questions regarding a insurance bad faith claim?

 There is no charge for the initial consultation, whether by e-mail, telephone or by office visit.
-So, please do not hesitate to set up an appointment today.
-Call us at (216) 781-2258 or toll free at 1-800-781-2259 to speak to one of our attorneys about your insurance bad faith issue.
-Alternatively, you can fill out our contact form to let Stewart & DeChant know how we may assist you with your insurance dispute legal matter.
+So, please do not hesitate to set up an appointment today for cases involving legal malpractice, Social Security Disability, personal injury or insurance bad faith claims.
+Call us at (216) 781-2258 to speak with attorney Scott E. Stewart about your legal issue.
+Alternatively, you can fill out our contact form to let Stewart & DeChant know how we may assist you with your legal matter.

 WE WILL REPRESENT YOU ANYWHERE IN OHIO.

 Choose Stewart & DeChant and let our experience go to work for you.